mytch444/catwm/README.md

 Status
 ------
 This fork
+ * 29.01.14 -> Removed floating as I have yet to actually use it.
  * 11.01.14 -> Added Xinerama support, floating windows and some other things.
  * 07.01.14 -> Added key strings and border space.